Comprehensive Guide to Payment Processor for Retailers

 Integrated vs. Non-integrated payment terminals

-Another thing to consider when searching for the right payment processor is whether you want a payment processor to integrate with your POS
+Another thing to consider when searching for the right payment processor is whether you want a payment processor to integrate with your POS.

 An integrated payment processor will connect with your POS to keep your payments streamlined on a single platform.
 This means whenever you’re ready to accept a payment, the information will automatically push to your payment processor.
 Likewise, once the payment has been made, it will push automatically to your POS.